With Fall approaching, I’m trying my hand at acorn craft. Today I’m sharing the most effective way to prepare and paint real acorns!

 Wrap two more lengths of tape around the mid section of the stick, dividing it into thirds.
 This prevents the tape from lifting as you work.

-You can use anything you have on hand; from acrylic to house paint to even nail polish!
+You can use anything you have on hand; from acrylic to house paint, chalk paint to even nail polish!
 For this project I’m using a variety of colours of left over PPG BreakThrough.